Eye examination: Eye exams for children

 It is often recommended that children should have their first eye exam at six months old, or earlier if a parent suspects something is wrong with the eyes.
 Across the world, screening programs are important for identifying children who have a need for spectacles but either do not wear any or have the wrong prescription.
+Often, children who are suspected of having amblyopia are too young to be able to verbally recognize letters on the Snellen chart, making the eye examination challenging.